Frequently Asked Questions

 When will construction on roadways around the lake be completed?

-- Will there be other noise, dust, safety or other impacts during construction?
+Are there any noise, dust, safety or other impacts related to current construction?

 What will happen to wildlife displaced by the Bois d'Arc Lake construction?